convox/convox/docs/getting-started/introduction.md

     $ convox apps create

-By default the app will be created using the name of the current directory.
+By default, the app will be created using the name of the current directory.
 If you wish to call your app something else you can specify the name as an argument

     $ convox apps create [name]